solangebl/todo-app/README.md

 3. Configure the new files with your api endpoint for development and production
 4. To run, `npm run dev`

+### Client build

+To deploy the client you can run `NODE_ENV=production npm run build` and point your server to the dist directory.
+If you are serving the app from a sub-directory you should modify the router (router/index.js) and the build configuration (config/index.js) accordingly.

 ## Server

 1. `npm install`